himanshugiripunje/Important-Projects/Dockerfile.md

 # why docker network?
  - You can connect a container by name or by ID.
 Once connected, the container can communicate with other containers in the same network.
+# types of Docker Network?
+ - bridge networks - used within a single host,
+ - overlay networks - for multi-host communication.
+ - macvlan networks - which are used to connect Docker containers directly to host network interfaces.